OSM-Catalan/LangToolsOSM/README.md

-CLI tool to help with the localisation of OpenStreetMap.
+CLI tools to help with the localisation of OpenStreetMap.
 Edit ```name:LANG``` and ```name``` keys, always supervised by the user.

 # Requirements